savonet/book/advanced.md

 You can use the default value in two different ways:

-* To detect that the received json string was invalid/could not be parsed to the expected type.
+- To detect that the received json string was invalid/could not be parsed to the expected type.
 In the example above, if `of_json` return a metadata value of `[("error","fail")]` (the default) then you can detect in your code that parsing has failed.
-* As a default value for the rest of the script, if you do not want to care about parsing errors..
+- As a default value for the rest of the script, if you do not want to care about parsing errors...
 This can be useful for instance for JSON-RPC notifications, which should not send any response to the client anyway.

 If your JSON object is of mixed type, like this one: